-This is a story of a young man called Peter who is seeking to find his blood father, not just to find his own identity but also to fulfill the last wish of his mother on her deathbed.Just before the village of Littlebridge his car breaks down due to flooding, by a little bridge on a very stormy night.
-He had booked accommodation at the local hostelry called The Lamb, which is situated in the village named after the little bridge, where his car had broken down.
-He has to find his way on foot on this stormy and windy night to The Lamb where he makes friends with the locals especially a retired gentleman called Albert who takes a particular interest in Peter beginning by inviting him to his home where he lives alone with his border terrier dog Foxy.
-Albert has suspicions of the background Peter, even wondering if he is an escaped prisoner.What follows is the story of Peter’s involvement with the village community caught in the floods of the heavy stormy weather and he saves lives when the little bridge is washed away, but he has to be taken to the local hospital himself.
-This chain of events delays Peter in his quest to find his father.The story continues when Peter meets Nigel, a solicitor in Fallowgate the nearest small town to Littlebridge, who is able to give further news of Peter's father and is able to tell him of his family background.
-So Peter discovers his true identity but this is not the end of the story, as the reader has to read to the end of the book.
+This is a story of a young man called Peter who is seeking out for his blood father.His car breaks down by a little bridge due to flooding on a very stormy night.
+He finds his way on foot to the local hostelry called The Lamb, which is situated in the village of Littlebridge, named after the little bridge.
+He makes friends with the locals, especially a retired gentleman called Albert.
+Albert takes a particular interest in Peter, beginning by inviting him to his home.
+He is suspicious of Peter’s background, even wondering if he is an escaped prisoner.What follows is the story of Peter’s involvement with the village community caught in the floods and devastation in the area.
+The chain of events that follow delays Peter in his quest to find his father.The story continues when Peter meets Nigel, a solicitor, who is able to give further information about his father.
+This is not the end of the story, as the reader has to read till the end of the book.